 When output processing instructions are added to the datalogger program, Edlog creates final storage labels for the each of the values that will be stored.
-The default labels are normally the input location label with a suffix indicating the type of output process instruction that created it.
-In the example below BattVolt_AVG is the average battery voltage that is stored as part of array 112.
+The default labels are normally the input location label with a suffix indicating the type of output processing instruction that created it.
+In the example below BattVolt AVG is the average battery voltage that is stored as part of array 112.

-For array-based dataloggers the final storage labels are stored in an .FSL file when the program is compiled.
-For table-based dataloggers the final storage labels are included as part of the datalogger program in the .DLD file.
+For array-based dataloggers the final storage labels are stored in an .FSL file when the program is compiled, as well as in the DLD files.
+For table-based dataloggers the final storage labels are included as part of the datalogger program in the .DLD file; no FSL file is created.
 LoggerNet gets the final storage labels as part of the table definitions from the datalogger.
-Split, Graph and Numeric Display as well as RTDM, and View use the final storage labels.
+Split, the Graphical and Numeric Displays, View, and the LoggerNetData applications use the final storage labels.

 The user can create a custom label to reflect the meaning of the value that is being stored.
-Click on the FSL Edit button on the toolbar or press F9 to bring up the Final Storage Label Editor as shown below.
+Click the FSL Edit button on the toolbar or press F9 to bring up the Final Storage Label Editor as shown below.